jazzcat/qdmr/doc/reveng/cotre/README.md

 # Cotre CO01D DMR radio
 This is likely the cheapest DMR radio out there for about $20-$45.
+Although being marketed like an ISM radio, it is none.
+You need a license to operate this radio and there are some hefty fines awaiting you, if you don't have one.
+Moreover, it is generally not a good idea to mess with HAM radio operators.
+We turned triangulating transmitters into a (https://en.wikipedia.org/wiki/Amateur_radio_direction_finding)[sport].

 The protocol appears to be a weird one: It is actually a stream of requests and responses that do not alternate.
 That is, the CPS bombards the radio with requests and the radio responses to it some time later.
 Consequently, it is harder to correlate a response to its request.
 Although such a protocol is common in networks (e.g., TCP) it is rather uncommon for USB devices as there is virtually no latency between request and response and thus, the bandwidth is not limited by the latency.
 Is this what happens when a network engineer writes embedded code?